urbste/pyTheiaSfM/README.md

 ```

 ### Solve for absolute or relative camera pose
-pyTheia integrates a lot of perfomant geometric vision algorithms.
+pyTheia integrates a lot of performant geometric vision algorithms.
 Have a look at the [tests](pytest/sfm)
 ``` Python
 import pytheia as pt